BMCARDONA/bmcardona.github.io/_posts/2023-07-23-deep-learning-specialization.md

 #### Course 3: Structuring Machine Learning Projects

-There were no programming assignments in the third course.
+There are no programming assignments in the third course.

 #### Course 4: Convolutional Neural Networks